katugtug/katugtug.github.io/witchgame/index.md

 There isn't much for the outfitting of adventurers, but that which overlaps with mining.
 Pickaxes, backpacks, lanterns and torches are very common.

 Much of the old families have either integrated into the town in some way, or keep to themselves in the rest of the valley which is largely unhindered by the silver trade and remains mostly peaceful.
-Small farms dot the valley, with the people there generally under no rulership except the Lord Mayor of the township, who at this point is just and fair, but in previous times has been less so.
+Small farms dot the valley, with the people there generally under no rulership except the Lord Mayor of the township, who at this point is just and fair, but in previous times has been less so, especially the bloody history of the Twisted Root encounters here.

-## The lair of Keziah
-Keziah's lair is a dug out series of three underground areas, filled with the trappings of her witchcraft.
-Roots, herbs, vines, jars of small rotten things, all stay in jars upon the walls.

-### The stairs
-The hollowed out hole has a single wooden ladder, rickety and mostly turned to rot.
-The hole is no simple cellar, it descends some 30 feet, below the weeping bedrock, into a smooth stone room.
-The hole opens into a cavern with knee deep water.
-Your feet splash as you disturb the water.
-You suddenly realize the water is seeming with snakes.
-Spotted throughout the water, mounds of rock and earth are piled up, forming small islands.
-Dotted along the hewn sides of the cavern, wet with dripping water, are several holes.
-Many amphibious snakes are swimming around.

-They slither around, but are not immediately aggressive.
-However, they have their eggs on the islands, and an especially big nest of snakes has formed in the rib cage of an adventurer long dead.
-His gear still lies there, gleaming in the darkness.
-Can they drive the snakes off to claim the loot?
-There is:
-A suit of chainmail, 3 potions, a scroll case and a book.
-The book has the seal of the 7 swords upon it.
-This guy is no paladin, but he found the book

-Once their nest in threatened, the snakes will become aggressive.
-Running away is an option.
-These can be very deadly.

-The room exits through a great barred black door, but the door has fallen off its hinges and lies in a pile of wood.
-Very quiet footsteps can be heard in the far room with a dc 13 perception roll.
-This is the guard.

-### The Lab
-Water drips from above and trickles out of the long rotted door.
-The smell of musty rotting wood and a sulfurous stench fill the air.
-Hundreds of pages, rotted brown and decaying cover the floor.
-Bookshelves, 4 large ones, lay toppled on the floor.
-A great still, with a small chimney running into the ceiling sits on a desk.
-A long dead body lies decaying on the ground to the east, sprawled in such a way that it is clear she died clutching her throat.
-She has a small leather satchel still slung over her decaying shoulder.
-She is an adventuerer from the Sword Coast, here to loot Keziah's treasures.
-Her journal is mostly intact, its from 3 years ago.
-The book of rituals found itself to a Waterdeep merchant with some provenance, being among the possessions of a deceased former major of the Hindalew township.
-In the margins, some notes are scrawled about the sealing of Keziah Mezerine.
-They came to town a few years ago, asked some questions and eventually found their way to her home and broke the seal.
-Inside though, most of them died.

-**From the lab, the players can piece together some of Keziah's work.**
-- Orange rooted hallfeather - a type of leaf that drives animals mad, similar to rabies.
-Makes them aggressive.
-- Waukeen's folly - a type of solvent, it ruins silver, making it unsmeltable and turning smelted silver to a green rust.
-- Good old fashioned poison - a variety of poisons to make people sick.
-- 5 tablets, each inscribed with a name.
-Cleanly broken in two.
-A gleaming chisel stands nearby.
-  - These are old Waterdeep, Neverwinter and Amn family names.
-History; They are merchants, all in prospecting and mining businesses.
-Except 2, one an famous army officer, one a mercenary captain.

-Beyond the bookshelves and the dead woman, the room continues.
-Here a **humanoid mushroom with 2 arms** and 2 legs of white mushroom stuff and a bulbous mushroom head, purple with yellow streaks, walks back and forth against the hewn cave wall, guarding a passageway that leads north.
-In the corner of the room and all around the ceiling and walls, little purple mushrooms are sprouting out.
-Two eyes can be seen from holes

-Myconids are peaceful hippie mushrooms, who like the quiet.
-But this one needs to guard his spores which he has encrusted all over the inside of the 3rd room.
-He will offer the communication spores, that allow it to communicate with the PCs in an open palm. (for the creatures do not have mouths).
-He's like, "hey, you can't go up ahead man, its filled with poison spores".
-Take it easy, come back in a few weeks.

-Things he wants: Safety of his spores, peace and transquility, source of food.

-If they find a way past this myconid guard, they will learn he was not lying about spores.
-A field of green bubbles line the path, threatening to burst at any time.
-It takes acrobatics to tip toe through these or some other method.
-Con 12 or 1d6 damage

-## The hall